luarvic/click2approve/README.md

 - Sign up, sign in, confirm email addresses, reset passwords, and use authenticated browser sessions through the built-in account API.
-- Upload, list, download, preview, and delete files stored in filesystem-backed user file storage.
-- Compose approval requests with one or more files, a title, description, and email-based assignees.
+- Compose workflow requests with one or more files, a title, description, and email-based assignees.
-- Build multi-step approval workflows with serial or parallel assignee steps.
+- Build multi-step review workflows with serial or parallel assignee steps.
-- Track sent approval requests in the outbox, inspect request details, see in-progress request state, cancel pending requests, and delete requests.
+- Track sent workflow requests in the outbox, inspect request details, see in-progress request state, cancel pending requests, and delete requests.
-- Review incoming approval tasks in the inbox, open task details, preview attached files, approve or reject with comments, and see the uncompleted task count.
+- Review incoming tasks in the inbox, open task details, preview attached files, record decisions with comments, and see the uncompleted task count.
 - Capture electronic-signature evidence for sign tasks, including legal name, signature strokes, IP address, and browser data on completed tasks.